4 Kg How Many Grams

 Understanding Kilograms and Grams

 A kilogram (kg) is a unit of mass equal to 1000 grams (g).
-This relationship is the cornerstone of our conversion.
+Here's the thing — this relationship is the cornerstone of our conversion.
 Think of it like this: a kilogram is a thousand grams, just as a dollar is a thousand cents.

 A gram (g), on the other hand, is a much smaller unit of mass.
 It's a convenient unit for measuring smaller quantities of substances or objects.